General Guide by The All Tomato

 Congratulations on reaching the end!
 I hope that you enjoyed my guide and have been bettered by it.
 If you have, please support it by sharing, commenting, upvoting, or giving me +rep!

 I have an admonition to make.
-LoL's players have earned a reputation for toxicity and immaturity, and I would like to see this change.
+This game is only as good as its players.
 The best thing you can do for yourself and the community is to play with the right attitude.
 Play for fun, be open and willing to learn, and be encouraging to teammates as well as yourself.
 The Summoner's Code is a great set of guidelines in and outside of the game - learn it, and abide by it!

 Special thanks goes to: